humankindof/Homebrew/README.md

 Install manual: https:www.github.com/rouanw/brewpack

 > brew install brewpack

-or
+<br />or
 > brew rouanw/brewpack/brewpack

 # Create packages.yml for brewpack
 This creates your brewpack install list

-It will import any already installed packages and casks
+<br />It will import any already installed packages and casks
 > brewpack init

 # Install packages with brewpack